tidepool-org/development/cmd/README.md

 * copy S3 assets to new bucket

-  If you are launching a new cluster, you will need to provide S3 assets for email verification.
+  If you are launching a new cluster, you must provide S3 assets for email verification.
 You may copy the standard assets by using this command:

   ```bash
   tpctl copy_assets